olillin/gamma-docs/README.md

 as a good starting point.

 To access Gamma's APIs a client is required to identify your application.
+The client is how your service is represented in Gamma and is what is displayed to users when authorizing ("logging in") to your service.

 ### Types of clients